Welcome to the website of The Zibby Garnett Travel Fellowship

 Since ZGTF was set up in 2000, it has awarded over £150,000 to 139 students, making it possible for them to travel to 40 countries, worldwide.
 To see details click on Scholars.

 Grant applications are considered once every year with a closing deadline in mid March.
-The deadline for 2021 will be Friday 17th March 2017.
+The deadline for 2021 will be Friday March 12th @ 5pm.
 To learn more about grants, click on Grants.

 ZGTF is financed by donations, and receives no government support.
 To learn more about its finances click on Donate.